DhananjayPurohit/paygress/NOSTR_TOPUP_GUIDE.md

 ## 🎯 **Key Features**

 ### **✅ Encrypted Communication**
-- All requests are encrypted using NIP-04
+- All requests are encrypted using NIP-17 Gift Wrap
 - Only the service can decrypt your requests
 - Your private keys stay secure